 - Recreational boating infrastructure;

 - Fishing infrastructure;

 - Picnic/BBQ;

 - Food and beverage;

 - Accommodation;

 - Public art installation;

 - Artist in residence facility;

 - Conference/function centre;

 - Recreational tracks and trails (walking and cycling); and

 - Adventure operators.

-/immera River to identify It is noted that a Master Plan is currently underway for the Wimmera River to identif unities.
-It is noted that a Master Plan potential development opportunities.
+It is noted that a Master Plan is currently underway for the Wimmera River to identify potential development opportunities.

 FOOD AND BEVERAGE PRODUCT